0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 access to the config-file and storage necessary to run the node.
 Do not change the `pbc` user `1500:1500` to `1000:1000` .
 If you want to see that the config has been created you can check with `sudo ls /opt/pbc-mainnet/conf`.

 !!!
-Warning "Follow these 3 rules:"
+Note "Follow these 3 rules:"

     1. **Personal user** is non-root, usually `1000:1000`
     2. The service `pbc` defined in `docker-compose.yml` has **user 1500:1500**